|The wreckage of the Number 26 bus

 Little is known about the bomber, except that he was named as 26-year-old Sufian Jabarin.
-Some early reports suggested that the bomber was female, but Jabarin was actually a man recruited by Hamas commander Abed al-Majed Duddin.
+Some early reports suggested that the bomber was female, but Jabarin was a male recruited by Hamas commander Abed al-Majed Duddin.
 Duddin was later killed in a shootout with Israeli forces who were trying to arrest him near Hebron in 2009.
-Another Hamas commander thought to have been involved in the bus bombing was Mohammed Deif, who is now the supreme commander of Hamas' military wing, the Izz ad-Din al-Qassam Brigades.
-He is thought to still be at large, having survived numerous Israeli assassination attempts.
+Another Hamas commander thought to have been involved in the bus bombing was Mohammed Deif, currently the supreme commander of the Izz ad-Din al-Qassam Brigades - Hamas' paramilitary wing.
+He is reportedly still at large, having survived numerous Israeli assassination attempts.

 The device used in the No.26 bus attack was built by Yahya Ayyash, a Hamas bombmaker based in the West Bank.
 Known as 'the Engineer', Ayyash had constructed bombs used in a string of bombings in the mid-nineties, resulting in the deaths of dozens of Israelis.
 He was assassinated by the Israeli security service in January 1996, by way of a booby-trapped mobile phone containing a small explosive device.
 Following his death Yasser Arafat praised Ayyash and dubbed him a 'martyr'.
 In 2010 it was reported that the Palestinian Authority had named a street after him in Ramallah.

-The No.26 suicide bomber was reportedly given all the trappings of a 'state' funeral, complete with 21-gun salute by Arafat's personal guard.
-Jabarin's family was also said to have received a financial reward from the Saudi royal family, in addition to payments from
+The No.26 suicide bomber was reportedly given all the trappings of a state funeral, complete with a 21-gun salute from Arafat's personal guard.
+Jabarin's family were also said to have received a financial reward from the Saudi royal family.

 The five fatalities of the Number 26 bombing were as follows:

 Noam Aizenman, 35, from Jerusalem, a police chief superintendent